-Many factors have contributed to the perilous state of the California condor today, most of them coming directly from humans.
+Many factors have contributed to the perilous state of the condor today, most of them coming directly from humans.

-Humans have shot and persecuted these large birds for decades, often impelled by appalling ignorance – ranchers seeing the birds feeding on dead cattle believed that the condors somehow killed their animals rather than being scavengers.
+Humans have shot and persecuted these large mammals for decades, often impelled by appalling ignorance – ranchers seeing the birds feeding on dead cattle believed that the condors somehow killed their animals rather than being scavengers.

 However, the condor was already quite rare when Europeans arrived, perhaps due to the lack of Pleistocene megafauna to provide an abundant food source.